edgeworx/docs/content/en/docs/more/maintenance.md

 During _Service-Impact Maintenance_, there is interruption to service.

-- Darcy Cloud Portal will be unavailable.
-A visit to [cloud.darcy.ai](https://cloud.darcy.ai) in your browser will return an "Undergoing Maintenance" page.
+- Edgeworx Cloud Portal will be unavailable.
+A visit to [cloud.edgeworx.io](https://cloud.edgeworx.io) in your browser will return an "Undergoing Maintenance" page.
-- Darcy Cloud API routes will return a `503/Service Unavailable` HTTP status code.
+- Edgeworx Cloud API routes will return a `503/Service Unavailable` HTTP status code.
 - `edgectl` commands will return an error.

 {{<info>}}
 During Service-Impact Maintenance, applications and microservices running on your nodes **will not be affected**.
 They will continue to operate as normal.
-But you will not be able to push any changes to those applications via Darcy Cloud during the maintenance period.
+But you will not be able to push any changes to those applications via Edgeworx Cloud during the maintenance period.
 {{</info>}}